Thailand’s Agriculture 4.0

 Agribusiness firms, both local and foreign, play an important role in Thailand’s development in the agricultural sector.
 Because of the better resources of technology, funds, and knowledge than the farmers and other groups in the industry, they become the innovators and pioneers in the business.

 Smart agriculture, smart farmers, superfood and super farms

-Thailand has been focusing on strengthening their economy with research and development, creativity, innovation and investment programs.
-Thailand 4.0 is the latest development model that the government aims to give way to pulling them out of the middle-income trap.
+During the last years, Thailand has been focusing on strengthening its economy with research and development, creativity, innovation, and investment programs.
+Thailand 4.0 is the latest development model that the government aims to give way to pull them out of the middle-income trap.

 The government is seeking more ways to improve and give way to foreign investors to make Thailand 4.0 and Agriculture 4.0 more feasible.
-Multi-stakeholder partnership projects and investment programs that will bring together the non-government organization, companies, the government, universities, and farmers will be the way for technological transformation that will also provide access to shared information, technology, finances and markets.
-This kind of projects will play an important role of transforming Thailand’s agricultural progress.
+Multi-stakeholder partnership projects and investment programs that will bring together the non-government organizations, companies, the government, universities, and farmers shall be the way for technological transformation that will also provide access to shared information, technology, finances, and markets.
+This kind of project will play an important role in transforming Thailand’s agricultural progress.